rahul-desai3/chat/readMe.md

 Chat
 ====

-This is a basic chat application.
-This application includes following features:
+This is a basic chat application that suports following features:

   - Send message to the chatroon
   - Receive message from the chatroom